mhodgskiss/py-config/README.md

 2. While in your projects root directory, run `virtual env venv`
 3. Then to start your virtual environment, run `source venv/bin/activate`
 4. Then run this command `pipenv install --dev` and you should now be able to run the commands above

-### File Format

-Although we use YAML for our file format, the EnvironmentAwareConfig class will attempt to read in a .json/.js file

 ### License
 This project is licensed under the terms of the Apache 2 license, which can be found in the repository as `LICENSE.txt`